hjstephan86/bible-app/README.md

 # bible-app
-This is a bible application
+This is a Spring Boot bible application.